ntruessel/sbscript/README.md

 Sometimes `sbverify` claims the kernel image is not properly signed (signature verification fails).
-Instead of aborting with an error message, the script emits a warning and continues to do its job, since on all my computers, the generated images pass the EFI verifiaction step.
+Instead of aborting with an error message, the script emits a warning and continues to do its job, since on all my computers, the generated images pass the EFI verification step.

 ## Useful resources
 - https://secure.freedesktop.org/~kay/efistub.txt